awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-sharepointconfiguration.md

 `InclusionPatterns`  <a name="cfn-kendra-datasource-sharepointconfiguration-inclusionpatterns"></a>
 A list of regular expression patterns to include certain documents in your SharePoint\.
 Documents that match the patterns are included in the index\.
 Documents that don't match the patterns are excluded from the index\.
 If a document matches both an inclusion and exclusion pattern, the exclusion pattern takes precedence and the document isn't included in the index\.
-The regex is applied to the display URL of the SharePoint document\.
+The regex applies to the display URL of the SharePoint document\.
 *Required*: No
 *Type*: List of String
 *Maximum*: `100`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SecretArn`  <a name="cfn-kendra-datasource-sharepointconfiguration-secretarn"></a>
-The Amazon Resource Name \(ARN\) of credentials stored in AWS Secrets Manager\.
-The credentials should be a user/password pair\.
-If you use SharePoint Server, you also need to provide the sever domain name as part of the credentials\.
-For more information, see [Using a Microsoft SharePoint Data Source](https://docs.aws.amazon.com/kendra/latest/dg/data-source-sharepoint.html)\.
-For more information about AWS Secrets Manager see [ What Is AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the * AWS Secrets Manager * user guide\.
+The Amazon Resource Name \(ARN\) of an AWS Secrets Manager secret that contains the user name and password required to connect to the SharePoint instance\.
+For more information, see [Microsoft SharePoint](https://docs.aws.amazon.com/kendra/latest/dg/data-source-sharepoint.html)\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`